ibm-cloud-architecture/eda-tech-academy/docs/lab4/index.md

     openshift-gitops-operator Installed
     ```

-1. Prepare the ArgoCD app and project: Each student will have his/her own project within ArgoCD.
+2. Prepare the ArgoCD app and project: Each student will have his/her own project within ArgoCD.

     * **Automatic way:**

     ```sh
     # under the lab3-4 folder
     export PREFIX=poe10
-    export GIT_ACCOUNT=yourname
+    export GIT_ACCOUNT=<yourname GIT account name>
     # same exported variables as before
-    make prepare-argocd
     ```
+	    sudo make prepare-argocd

+*  **Manual way:**.
-    * Manual way: update the namespace, project, and repoURL elements in the `argocd/*.yaml` files.
+[Update the namespace, project, and repoURL elements in the `argocd/*.yaml` files.]

-1. To get the ArgoCD `admin` user's password use the command
+3. To get the ArgoCD `admin` user's password use the command

     ```sh
     oc extract secret/openshift-gitops-cluster -n openshift-gitops --to=-
     ```

-1. Get the ArgoCD User Interface URL and open a web browser
+4. Get the ArgoCD User Interface URL and open a web browser

     ```sh
     chrome https://$(oc get route openshift-gitops-server -o jsonpath='{.status.ingress[].host}'  -n openshift-gitops)
     ```

-1. Verify project created
+5. Verify project created

     ![](./images/Verify-project.png)

-1. Set project to your ArgoCD project
+6. Set project to your ArgoCD project

     ![](./images/select-project.png)

-1. Commit and push your changes to your gitops repository (The fork for eda-tech-academy)
+7. Commit and push your changes to your gitops repository (The fork for eda-tech-academy)

     * You can add a remote URl by replacing with your username in git.